vespakoen/docs/bundles.md

 	);

+You do not always need to explicitly start a bundle.
+In fact, you can usually code as if the bundle was auto-started and Laravel will take care of the rest.
+For example, if you attempt to use a bundle views, configurations, languages, routes or filters, the bundle will automatically be started!

 Each time a bundle is started, it fires an event.
 You can easily listen for the starting of bundles like so:

 **Listen for a bundle's start event:**